moshegottlieb/SwiftSQLite/README.md

 ## What is it?
 A simple straight forward wrapper for the C API of SQLite.
-Connect to SQLite databases, run queries, prepare statements and bind parameters, just like you'd do with the regular SQLite API, just with a swift wrapper.
+Connect to SQLite databases, run queries, prepare statements and bind parameters, just like you'd do with the regular SQLite API, but in swift.
-If you want a light local database API without all the bells and whistles of other SQLite wrappers - this library is for you
+If you need a light local database API without all the bells and whistles - this library is for you.

 ## What it is **NOT**
 - This is **not** another ORM database
-- It will not try to save you from using the wrong thread when you shouldn't be doing that
 - It will not guess your scheme, create it, maintain it, and automagically sync to a remote server with zero code on your part - if you like the idea of zero coding - you're in the wrong line of work

 ## Cook book